-ImageSpec (int xres, int yres, int nchans, TypeDesc fmt = TypeUInt8) noexcept explicit ImageSpec (const ROI &roi, TypeDesc fmt = TypeUInt8) noexcept
+ImageSpec (int xres, int yres, int nchans, TypeDesc fmt = TypeUInt8) noexcept inline ImageSpec (int xres, int yres, int nchans, string_view fmt) noexcept

 Constructs an ImageSpec with the given x and y resolution, number of channels, and pixel data format.

 All other fields are set to the obvious defaults the image is an ordinary 2D image (not a volume), the image is not offset or a crop of a bigger image, the image is scanline-oriented (not tiled), channel names are "R", "G", "B" and "A" (up to and including 4 channels, beyond that they are named "channel n"), the fourth channel (if it exists) is assumed to be alpha.